anujs2099/rhce-sample-exams_1st-edition/lab4.md

 **Task 5**

+Using Modules to Manipulate Files

 -  Project directory name is task5
 -  Use the inventory file & configuration file from lab1/task2
 -  Write a playbook as follows:
    - runs on all hosts
+   - create a file /tmp/removeme with owner 'ansible', mode 0640, setype public_content_rw_t

 **Task 6**